erinkelsey/gambling-flask-saas/README.md

 In order to run with Docker Compose locally, you will need a .env file in the main folder with the following environment variables:

+NOTE: Redis and PostgreSQL are containers, however in a real production app, they should be separate, and use something like AWS RDS and AWS ElastiCache.
+In order to do this, remove the redis and postgres services from the Docker Compose file, and set the redis and postgres environment variables to those of your external services.

 ## Build and Run

     $ docker-compose up --build